Nets-eCom/shopware6-easy-checkout/docs/README.md

 How to install the Checkout module for Shopware 6:

 1. Connect with an SSH client and navigate to the root directory of your Shopware 6 installation.
-2. Install the plugin by running the command: `bin/console plugin:install NetsCheckout`
+2. Install the plugin by running the command: `bin/console plugin:install netseu/checkout`
-3. Activate the plugin by running the command: `bin/console plugin:activate NetsCheckout`
+3. Activate the plugin by running the command: `bin/console plugin:activate netseu/checkout`
 4. Clear the cache by running the command: `bin/console cache:clear`

 The module is now installed and ready to be configured for your Checkout account.